 The admissions procedures differ depending on the age of your child.
 However, the process usually begins with a visit to the School, either on one of our Open Mornings or on a pre-arranged personal tour.

-Parents are invited to tour the School and meet with the Headmistress to discuss their children.
-In order to secure a place on our waiting list parents will need to complete the Registration Form and return it with the non-refundable deposit of £40 to the School Office.
+Parents are invited to tour the School and meet with the Headmistress to discuss their child/ren.
+In order to secure a place on our waiting list parents will need to complete the Online Registration Form which requires a non-refundable deposit of £50.

 A place on the waiting list does not guarantee admission.
 The School must feel reasonably sure that it will be able to educate and develop the prospective pupil to the best of his/her potential and in line with the general standards achieved by the pupil’s peers.

-Entry into the Early Years (Lower Kindergarten, Upper Kindergarten & Transition – children aged 2½ to 5)
+Entry into the Early Years (Lower Kindergarten, Upper Kindergarten & Reception) – children aged 2½ (rising 3) to 5

 We are looking to admit children who:

-- Displays a level of behaviour that meets the school’s expectations
+- Display a level of behaviour that meets the school’s high expectations

 - Are able to listen to directions and follow instructions